languagetool-org/languagetool/README.md

 Test the result in `languagetool-wikipedia/target`.

-    ./build.sh languagetool-office-extension package -DskipTests

-Test the result in `languagetool-office-extension/target`, rename the `*.zip` to `*.oxt` to install it in LibreOffice/OpenOffice.

 Now you can use the bleeding edge development copy of LanguageTool `*.jar` files, be aware that it might contain regressions.